What’re the Best Japanese String Instruments?

 What Makes Japanese Instruments Unique?

-Many Japanese instruments like koto, shamisen, and Sanshin have their origins in China and were introduced to Japan during the Asuka and Nara periods.
+Many Japanese string instruments, such as the koto, shamisen, and sanshin, trace their roots back to China, with historical records indicating their introduction to Japan during the Asuka and Nara periods.

 1. Biwa